-The Yorkshire Terrier aka Yorkie is a diminutive dog, but one that is FULL of big dog attitude.
+The Yorkshire Terrier aka Yorkie is a diminutive dog, but FULL of big dog attitude.
 You may have seen them in the dog show ring, in person or on tv, and marveled at their perfect silky coats and that jaunty topknot (with the traditional red bow).
-There is a LOT more to this breed than just good looks and style.
-Yorkshire Terrier history is also full of big stories with style, flash and attitude – just like the Yorkie!
+There is a LOT more to this breed than just good looks and style, though.
+Before you shop our Yorkie skin care and hair grooming products, take a moment to read about how the breed began.
+Yorkshire Terrier history is full of big stories with style, flash and attitude – just like the Yorkie!

 Rats, big mean rats that carried disease, ruined crops, infested homes and businesses, and made life miserable for most of mankind for eons, were the reason the Yorkie began as a distinct breed.
 Oh, how far they have come.

 In the mid 1800s England was in the midst of the Industrial Revolution and in dire need of people to operate the new machinery.
-Lured by promises of easy factory work, I supposed that compared to working on a farm at that time it may have been, many Scottish families moved to the cities in England.
-They brought scrappy little rat hunting dogs with them, called appropriately enough Scotch Terriers.
-Other terrier types were also brought with their job seeking owners, such as the Skye Terrier, the Paisley, the Clydesdale and Black-and-Tan-Terriers.
+Lured by promises of easy factory work many Scottish families moved to the cities in England.
+They brought scrappy little rat hunting dogs with them, called appropriately enough - Scotch Terriers.

-The dogs were much larger at this time and proved their mettle as ratters.
-This strong ratting instinct led to them being used in mills, mines, and the homes of their owners.
+The Yorkshire Terrier dogs were much larger at this time and proved their mettle as ratters.
+This strong ratting trait led to Yorkshire Terriers being used in mills, mines, and the homes of their owners.
 This versatile little dog was also used to hunt foxes, badgers (really!) and other smaller game.
-Life was tough for the working class and a dog had to pull its own weight and more.
+Life was tough for the working class and this terrier had to pull its own weight and more with its strong Yorkie dog traits.

 Dog breeding record keeping was lax or nonexistent during this time, as people often bred the dogs for their own purposes or that of the two or village they lived in.
 Only those who were true fanciers of a breed kept any type of records.
 To those early OCD dog people we say, “Thanks for being so anal.”

-The silky coat, which gleamed a distinct silvery blue-grey caught the eye of the upper class and soon the breed was moving “Upstairs.”
-In 1865, with the birth of Huddlersfield Ben, the course of Yorkie history was about to change.
-Born in Huddersfield in Yorkshire county, Ben took the dog show and ratting competition by storm.
+In 1865, with the birth of Huddelsfield Ben, the course of Yorkshire Terrier history was about to change.
+Born in Huddelsfield in Yorkshire county, Ben took the dog show and ratting competition by storm.
 His owner, M.A.
 Foster showed him in dog shows and ratting contests, it is said he won over 70 ratting competitions.

-Not only was Huddererfield Ben a top ratter and confirmation show dog, he became a very popular dog with the ladies, as in the girl dogs.
-Even though he was a bigger Yotkie at 11 pounds, he consistently “there” or produced smaller offspring of less than five pounds each.
-We call this being prepotent in dog breeding lingo.
+Not only was Huddelsfield Ben a top ratter and confirmation show dog, he became a very popular dog with the ladies, as in the girl dogs.
+Even though he was a bigger Yotkie at 11 pounds, he consistently “threw” or produced smaller offspring of less than five pounds each.
+This is being prepotentin dog breeding lingo.

 Unfortunately, Ben passed at the young age of six.
 Ben is rightfully considered the foundation of the Yorkshire Terrier to this day.
 By 1874 the breed was officially named the Yorkshire Terrier in homage to Ben and the area in which the breed type standard was firmly set.